p-lr/TrekMe/Readme.md

 well, a gorgeous emoticon is shown.
 Otherwise, and especially if the load got interrupted, you're advised to start again (Wifi isn't 100% reliable).

-If the two devices really take too much time to establish a connection and start the load, try to reboot the two devices and retry the procedure.
+If it really takes too long for devices to establish a connection, try to reboot the two devices and retry the procedure.